Orangedale, Texas

 Orangedale is an unincorporated community in Bee County, in the U.S. state of Texas.
 According to the Handbook of Texas, the community had a population of 35 in 2000.
 It is located within the Beeville micropolitan area.

 History

-The first settlers came to Orangedale in 1906 when a ranch named Wangeman was divided, and the fertile soil was good enough to use for planting orange trees and other fruits.
-Most of them came from the Northeastern United States.
-It was named Orangedale as a result of its abundance of oranges.
-Friendship Baptist Church was built in 1906 and eventually gained a store and a gas station.
-There was only one business and several scattered homes in Orangedale in 1948.
-The church and several houses remained in Orangedale in 1990 and had a population of 35 in 2000.
+The settlement took its name from the orange and other fruit trees grown in the town in the early 1900s.
+At its heights, the town had two schools, a store, and gas station; by 1990 it only had a church.

+In 2000, Orangedale had a population of 35.

 Geography

-Orangedale is located on Farm-to-Market Road 673, 4 mi northwest of Beeville in central Bee County.
+Orangedale is located on Farm to Market Road 673, 4 mi northwest of Beeville in central Bee County.

 Education

 Orangedale had two schools, one in 1906 and another in 1948.
 Today, the community is served by the Beeville Independent School District.